BY NCHIMUNYA MIYOBA

 Speaking during a media cocktail held at Kitwe’s garden Court last evening dubbed ‘Bridging Information Gap,’ Mr Mataka urged Media personnel in the country to provide balanced, objective and accurate news when disseminating news as failing to do so may result in irreparable damage to institutions or individuals covered in the stories.

-“As Zesco we would like to urge all of you to strive for accuracy and impartiality reporting and we believe that you can avoid or lesson cases of misinformation or misrepresentation sharing information with the media on a timely basis,” he said.
+“As Zesco we would like to urge all of you to strive for accuracy and impartiality reporting and we believe that you can avoid or lesson cases of misinformation or misrepresentation by sharing information with the media on a timely basis,” he said.

 On current power load management, Mr Mataka said Zesco will continue with the four hour load management as the company continues to monitor water levels at the Kariba north Bank.